tomharvey/pandas-extension-dtype/README.md

 the Test Suite in pandas, but helped me understand how to use these classes in building my own custom dtypes.

-While it lacks the ability to make much use of the Decimal objects, it provides a working implementation to build your custom data type from.
+While it lacks the ability to make much use of the Decimal objects (See the full test suite for a more full implementation of usable Decimal), it provides a working implementation to build your custom data type from.

-While you can create a `Series` of floats in pandas:
+While you can always create a `Series` of floats in pandas:

 ``` python
 >>> float_series = pd.Series([0.1, 0.2, 0.3])